bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/vless-trojan.md

 ## Clean IP/Domains

-For non-**Fragment** subscriptions, you may want to use clean IPs.
+For non-**Normal** subscription, you may want to use clean IPs.
 The panel includes a scanner, downloadable as a zip file for your operating system.
 Run the CloudflareScanner, and results will be saved in `result.csv`, allowing you to select IPs based on delay and download speed.
 Windows is recommended for this process, and ensure your VPN is disconnected during the test.
 For advanced scanning, refer to [this guide](https://github.com/bia-pain-bache/Cloudflare-Clean-IP-Scanner/blob/master/README.md).

 !!! tip "Tip for Iranian Users"
     On ISPs supporting IPv6 (e.g., Rightel, Irancell, Asiatech), enable IPv6 on your SIM card, activate the **Prefer IPv6** option in client settings, and use the last two or first default configs.
 IPv6 IPs generally perform better.